jliszka/jliszka.github.com/_drafts/a-frequentist-approach-to-probability.md

     11  5.64% #####
     12  2.79% ##

-That's better.
-(The code for this is tedious; all it's doing is pulling 10,000 samples from the distribution, bucketing them, counting the size of the buckets, and finding a good way to display it.
-If you're interested, this and everything that appears in this post is available [here](http://github.com/jliszka/probability-monad).)
+That's better. ```hist``` pulls 10,000 samples from the distribution, buckets them, counts the size of the buckets, and finds a good way to display it.
+(The code is tedious so I'm not going to reproduce it here.)

 ### Don't tell anyone it's a monad